bmackenty/25-26-9th-grade/README.md

 # Flask Learning Projects for 9th Grade Students

 A collection of Flask web applications designed to teach students web development fundamentals through hands-on projects.
-The projects are templates designed to be modified for a real-world problems.
+The projects are templates designed to be modified for real-world problems.

 ##  Learning Objectives

 Students will learn: